 The GC Institutional Research Office maintains data and statistics regarding aspects of university.
 Specific information requests can be made by contacting their office at (478)445-3350 or by email at firstname.lastname@example.org.

 Immunization requirements for students entering GC as well as the required certification form.

 Basic information about Georgia College.

-The Division of Student Affairs oversees the university's policies and procedures.
+The Division of Student Affairs oversees the university's student code of conduct.